BaptisteRoseau/BestPractices/topics/code.md

 Whenever you find yourself writing a TODO, implement it on the go if it is short enough.

-Longer TODOs, such as a full feature can be kept in the codebase, however it is a better practice to write a ticket with the specification of what needs to be done.
+Longer TODOs, such as a full feature can be kept in the codebase, however it is a better practice to write a ticket with the specification of what needs to be done instead.

 ## Documentation

 ### CODD001 - Specifications

-Specification should be done __before__ the code is written.
+Specification should be written __before__ the code.
 Most importantly, the __API specification__ should be discussed and tailored before the implementation begins.

-The specifications can often be used as the raw material for the documentation.
+The specifications can often be used as raw material for the documentation.
 A few adjustments generally have to be made, but if the specifications are great, the code is great, and the documentation at least exists.

 ### CODD002 - Code Documentation